First-Year Spring FAQs

 • When do I apply for housing?

-The spring housing application will be available beginning on November 1 and the deadline to apply for spring housing is November 15.
+On-campus housing for spring admitted students is neither required nor guaranteed.
+You may choose to submit an on-campus housing application beginning on November 1, but no later than November 15.
 If first-year spring students are able to secure an on-campus assignment, housing beyond the first semester is not guaranteed.

 • Are first-year students permitted to purchase a parking permit?